-(t) Use of judgements and estimates (continued)

-(ii) Measurement of fair values (continued)
+- 1. Summary of material accounting policy information (continued) - (t) Use of judgements and estimates (continued) - (ii) Measurement of fair values (continued)

 If the inputs used to measure the fair value of an asset or a liability fall into different levels of the fair value hierarchy, then the fair value measurement is categorised in its entirety in the same level of the fair value hierarchy as the lowest level input that is significant to the entire measurement.